AppImage/docs.appimage.org/source/reference/architecture.rst

 Overview
 --------

-An AppImage consists of two parts: a *runtime* and a *filesystem image*.
-For the current type 2, the filesystem in use is SquashFS.
+An AppImage consists of two parts: a *runtime* and a *file system image*.
+For the current type 2, the file system in use is SquashFS.

 .. figure:: /_static/img/reference/architecture-overview.svg
    :align: center

    AppImage file structure.
 Copyright © `@TheAssassin <https://github.com/TheAssassin>`_ 2019.
 Licensed under CC-By-SA Intl 4.0.

 What happens when an AppImage is run is that the operating system runs the AppImage as an executable.
-The runtime, the executable part, tries to mount the filesystem image using :ref:`FUSE <ref-fuse>`.
+The runtime, the executable part, tries to mount the file system image using :ref:`FUSE <ref-fuse>`.
 If that succeeds, the :ref:`AppDir <ref-appdir>` is available in a :ref:`temporary mountpoint <ref-temporary-mountpoint>`, and can be used like a read-only directory.

 The runtime continues by calling the AppDir's "entrypoint" :ref:`AppRun <ref-apprun>` using the operating system facilities.
 There are no checks performed by the runtime, the operating system is simply tasked with the execution of ``<AppDir mountpoint>/AppRun``.
 This provides a lot of flexibility, as AppRun can be an arbitrary executable, a script with a shebang_, or even a simple symlink to another executable within the AppDir.
 The file must be executable.